medic/cht-docs/content/en/contribute/code/workflow.md

 Issues in this column are ready to be acceptance tested by a Quality Assurance engineer.
 When picking up an issue for AT:

-1. Check that the PR has no merge conflicts with `main` and all required builds have passed.
+1. Check that the PR has no merge conflicts with `master` and all required builds have passed.
 If not, notify the original developer to fix the branch and find another issue to AT.
 1. Assign it to yourself.
 1. Move it to the "AT in progress" column